dilyabareeva/quanda/README.md

 - **Identical Class / Identical Subclass** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the proportion of identical classes or subclasses in the top-1 training samples over the test dataset.
 If the attributions are based on similarity, they are expected to be predictive of the class of the test datapoint, as well as different subclasses under a single label.

 - **Model Randomization** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the correlation between the original TDA and the TDA of a model with randomized weights.
-Since the attributions are expected to depend on model parameters, the correlation between original and randomized attributions should be low.
+Since the attributions are expected to depend on the model parameters, the correlation between original and randomized attributions should be low.

 -  **Top-K Overlap**  ([Barshan et al., 2020](http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf)): Measures the cardinality of the union of the top-K training samples.
-Since the attributions are expected to depend the test input, they are expected to vary greatly for different test points, resulting in a low overlap (high metric value).
+Since the attributions are expected to depend on the test input, they are expected to vary greatly for different test points, resulting in a low overlap (high metric value).

 - **Mislabeled Data Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Computes the proportion of noisy training labels detected as a function of the percentage of inspected training samples.
 The samples are inspected in order of their global TDA ranking, which is computed using local attributions.
 This produces a cumulative mislabeling detection curve.
 We expect to see a curve that rapidly increases as we check more of the training data, thus we compute the area under this curve.